 4.1.
 In order to participate, the participant must:

 4.2.
-The winners will be selected within 5 calendar days following the closing date of the Competition and will be informed by an email from visit.brussels during this period.
+The process of determining the winners will take place within 3 calendar days of the closing date of the competition.
+The winners will be informed of their win by email sent exclusively by visit.brussels within 3 days of the competition closing date.

 4.3.
 Participants who do not win a prize will not be notified by the ORGANISER.

 4.4.
-The ORGANISER reserves the right to publish the full names of the winners and a list of prizes received on the Internet site www.visit.brussels without the winners deriving any further rights other than the receipt of their prizes.
+The ORGANISER reserves the right to publish the full names of the winners and a list of prizes received on www.visit.brussels and on our social media network without the winners deriving any further rights other than the receipt of their prizes.

 5.1.
-The ORGANISER will award one prize per winner.
+The organiser will award one prize per winner to 14 winners.

 5.3.
-The ORGANISER reserves the right, at its discretion, to change the Competition prize for one of a similar value.
-The ORGANISER gives no guarantee, explicit or implicit, as to the type, quality or suitability of such prize for a particular objective.
+The organiser reserves the right to change the prizes of the competition at its sole discretion but for a similar value.
+The organiser makes no guarantee, explicit or implied, as to the nature, quality or adequacy of the prize for a particular purpose.

 6. Responsibility of the ORGANISER

 6.1.
-The ORGANISER reserves the right to modify the organization of the Competition, to suspend it or to end it at any time and without prior notice in the event of force majeure or any exceptional circumstances beyond its control, such as the malfunction of the Internet, or any other problem with connections to telecommunication networks, computers, Internet providers and servers, and this without giving rise to any claim of any nature from the participants or any other person.
+The organiser reserves the right to modify the organisation of the competition, to suspend it or to end it at any time and without prior notice in the event of force majeure or any exceptional circumstances beyond its control, such as an Internet malfunction, or any other problem with connections to telecommunication networks, computers, Internet providers and servers, and this without giving rise to any claim of any nature from the participants or any other person.

 6.2.
-Unless due to professional or intentional misconduct, neither the ORGANISER nor its staff, nor third parties called upon in connection with the competition can be held responsible for possible damages of any nature whether occurring during participation in the Competition or resulting from the organization of the Competition, the designation of winners, or the attribution or non-attribution of prizes.
+Unless due to professional or intentional misconduct, neither the organiser nor its staff, nor third parties called upon in connection with the competition can be held responsible for possible damages of any nature whether occurring during participation in the competition or resulting from the organisation of the competition, the designation of winners, or the attribution or non-attribution of prizes.
 Nor can they be held responsible for alterations, suspensions or cancellations in relation to the previous point.

-8.1.
-The organisers will handle the Personal data collected during this campaign pursuant to the Act of 8 December 1992 on the protection of privacy and the processing of personal data and the Act of 13 June 2005 on electronic communication.
+7.1.
+The organiser will handle the personal data collected during this campaign pursuant to the Act of 20 July 2018 on the protection of individuals with regard to the processing of personal data and the Act of 13 June 2005 on electronic communication.

-8.3.
-Participants have a right to access and edit the personal data, and optionally, have the right to oppose the use of their personal data for purposes such as direct marketing.
-To do so, they simply need to send a letter to the following address: Koningsstraat 2-4, 1000 Brussels, or send an email to: email@example.com, along with a copy of their identity card attached.
+7.3.
+Participants have a right to access and edit the personal data, and have the right to oppose the use of their personal data for purposes such as direct marketing.
+To do so, they simply need to send a letter to the following address: rue Royale 2-4, 1000 Brussels, or send an email to: firstname.lastname@example.org, along with a copy of their identity card attached.

 9. Adherence to regulations